zoltancsik/Dialogue-Modelling/README.md

-# Dialogmodellierung
+# Movie Interview Project
-Contents and Projects of the Course Dialogue Modelling
+This is the repository for the movie interview project